lsmor/template-advent-of-code/README.md

   ./aoc-hs.sh run -d <day> -p <part> [-f <file-name> | --example | -e | --input | -i]
   ```

 For more details on using the CLI run `./aoc-hs.sh --help`.
 Also, every CLI option is available via VSCode tasks.

 ## Haskell details

-Each day is built as an executable.
-Each executable depends on these libraries
+After running `./aoc-hs.sh new -d x`, you'll find files `day-x.hs` in the `solutions` folder.
+Such files should contain the haskell code for that day.
+Each day is built as an stand alone executable, so code isn't shared between two days.
+In practise, this is not a problem since it is rare that AoC days requiere code sharing.
+Each executable depends on these libraries:

 - [attoparsec](https://hackage.haskell.org/package/attoparsec): for parsing inputs
 - [base >=4.7 && <5](https://hackage.haskell.org/package/base): the base package